Last update July 7, 2022

 Since the last update we have not found published data on its excretion in breastmilk.

-Its high volume of distribution makes excretion in breast milk unlikely, and its low oral bioavailability minimizes the passage into infant plasma from ingested breast milk.
+Its low oral bioavailability minimizes the passage into infant plasma from ingested breast milk.

 No problems have been seen in infants whose mothers were treated with ketamine.
 (Gilder 2021, Ortega 1999)